 My physical therapist tells me that one of the most insulting things he faces is the lack of respect that he gets regarding the level of education necessary to get his postgraduate degree.
 Some people have gone so far as to ask: “So… did you take couple classes at the junior college to become a physical therapist?” (more…)

-Since my first stroke (I have had 2), I’ve been struggling to get my brain out of a thick fog that I feel every single day.
-I read daily and subscribe to Luminosity.com for their brain puzzles and games.
-I play crossword puzzles.
-Yet, I still have that numb, deer-in-headlights sensation.
-It feels like I just took a serious pummeling with a heavy pillow – and a major league baseball player was holding the pillow.
+I feel it every single day.
+I read daily and play crossword puzzles, but I still have that numb, deer-in-headlights sensation.
+It feels like I just took a serious pummeling with a heavy feather pillow – and a major league baseball player was holding the pillow.
 I am not in any pain, but my brain feels like it’s wrapped in heavy cotton.
+So how do you exercise your brain after a stroke?
+You give it a challenge.
+My personal favorite is chess.

 Since my first stroke over two years ago, I have been unable to make my dominant hand do anything useful, let alone write.
 I do exercises every single day but still have not regained functionality.
 I also practice writing with my left hand every day, but it has become obvious to me that it will take a while before I can write past the elementary school level.